Hazing Abuse Lawsuits

 December 16, 2023 – Texas A&M Hazing Lawsuit

 Ten members of the Corps of Cadets at Texas A&M University are accused in a lawsuit of subjecting a fellow cadet from the Houston area to acts of hazing that were both degrading and humiliating.
-The incident allegedly took place last year in a darkened campus dormitory, where the student claims he was coerced under false pretenses into a room, subjected to participate in a simulated sexual act by one of the Corps members, and then bound between two beds with an apple in his mouth, mimicking a roasted pig.
+The incident allegedly took place last year in a darkened campus dormitory, where the student claims he was coerced under false pretenses into a room, subjected to participating in a simulated sexual act by one of the Corps members, and then bound between two beds with an apple in his mouth, mimicking a roasted pig.
 According to the lawsuit, while some of the accused students did nothing but watch or laugh, they all breached university policies and state hazing laws by failing to intervene.

 Texas A&M University, though not a defendant in the lawsuit, has acknowledged the incident and stated that appropriate actions have been taken.